BYU Singers Endowment

 5. To help with the increasing costs of printed programs that reflect the quality of the BYU Singers performance and tell the BYU Singers story – its history and mission.

-Our tour program to England in 2012 serves as an initial valiant effort to accomplish this goal.
+Our tour program to England in 2012 served as an initial valiant effort to accomplish this goal.
 The program was in color, featuring performance photos of the choir, photos of BYU and the Harris Fine Arts Center, and photos and brief bios of individual choir members.

 6. To help fund special projects to further Singers’ mission.
 This includes recordings and videos released as a gesture of good will, hoping they will serve as a positive, beautiful response to the ugliness, vulgarity, corruption, and violence in the world.